panglesd/presentations/offsite_2025/slipshow.md

   -  Add support for client-side encrypting "à la cryptpad" in Sliphub.

 {pause center}
-# I have three month to do that!
+# I'll focus on that!

 <style>
 @keyframes fontSizeChange { 0%,100% { scale:1; } 50% { scale: 0.5 } }